 Shubert Audience Services

 The Ambassador Theatre provides accommodations for patrons who are blind, deaf, partially sighted, and/or have hearing loss.
 The theatre provides infrared assistive listening devices for every performance at the theatre.
-In addition, beginning four weeks after a show’s official opening night performance, hand-held audio description devices and hand-held captioning devices are available, and there is unlimited access to downloadable audio description and/or captioning for personal mobile devices free of charge.
-(Hand-held devices are limited, although additional devices can be obtained with at least twenty-four hours’ notice.)
-If you have questions, contact Shubert Audience Services at 212-944-3700 or firstname.lastname@example.org.
+In addition, beginning four weeks after a show’s official opening night performance, hand-held audio description devices, hand-held captioning devices, and unlimited access to downloadable audio description and/or captioning for personal mobile devices are all available free of charge.
+Prior thereto, we offer live-caption via CART upon request with two-weeks’ advance notice.
+For assistance, or If you have questions, contact Shubert Audience Services at 212-944-3700 or email@example.com.
 There is also a representative at the Shubert Audience Services kiosk at every performance to assist any patron with any of our devices, software, or technology.
+Hand-held devices are limited, although additional devices can be obtained with at least twenty-four hours’ notice.

 Accessibility by Seating Section

 Orchestra: Seating is accessible to all parts of the Orchestra without steps.
 Wheelchair seating is located in the Orchestra only.